MIS 324 - Intermedidate Web Development Management Fall 2009

 Course Objectives

 The .NET class library is a central feature of the .NET framework.
-In this course we will utilize several dozen of its over 5,000 classes.
-Specific classes within the class library provide interface support for web development, Windows application development, Windows services and web services.
+It provides thousands of classes that facilitate database access, input validation, web controls (such as textboxes, drop-down lists, buttons, etc.), variables, sending email, utilizing web services, etc. In this course we will utilize several dozen of its over 5,000 classes (.NET API Browser).
+Specific classes within the library provide support for web development, Windows application development, Windows services and web services.

 You will also learn to use Microsoft's Visual Studio (VS).
-This is an integrated development environment (IDE) that significantly increases programmer productivity by providing features such as drag-and-drop coding, automated code completion (which Microsoft calls IntelliSense), underlining of syntax errors, automatic syntax documentation, debugging tools hyand other useful programming features.
-Visual Studio is available in the Parks 210 computer lab and all of the ATUS computer labs in the Communications building.
-On your personal computer you may prefer to install the smaller Visual Web Developer Express Edition with SQL Server Express (1.3 GB vs. 3 GB for VS) This is a free light-weight version of VS that includes the only the tools needed for web development.
+This is an integrated development environment (IDE) that significantly increases programmer productivity by providing features such as drag-and-drop, automated code completion (which Microsoft calls IntelliSense), underlining of syntax errors, a built-in web server, debugging tools, and other useful programming tools.
+Visual Studio is available in the Parks 210 and 047 computer labs.
+On your personal computer you may prefer to install the free Visual Studio Community 2017.

-Be prepared to work hard in this course.
-The NET framework is a large and complex product designed for professional developers.
+Be prepared to spend several hours per week on assignments and the project.
+The NET framework is a large and complex product designed to solve enterprise scale solutions.
 Previous programming experience with PHP, VB.NET, C# or other programming language is very helpful for learning ASP.NET.

 Course Prerequisites

-This course requires that you be proficient at programming using a language such as PHP, VB.NET, C# or C++ and are comfortable working with SQL and databases.
+This course requires that you have programming experience using a language such as PHP, VB.NET, C# or JavaScript and are comfortable working with SQL and databases.
 All students should have taken the required prerequisites: MIS 314 or MIS 322.
 Students with appropriate programming experience may waive the prerequisites with instructor permission.

 Course Web Site

-Current information about the course schedule and assignments, as well as answers to questions, will be posted on the course website: mis324.csandvig.com (also yorktown.cbe.wwu.edu/sandvig/mis324/).
+Current information about the course schedule and assignments is posted on the course website: yorktown.cbe.wwu.edu/sandvig/mis324/ Tip: Google the phrase "MIS 324".

 The code for your assignments and project must be located on Yorktown for grading.
-You will probably want to use Visual Studio of Visual Web Developer to write and debug your code, them use Aspen to upload it to Yorktown for grading.
+You will use Visual Studio to write and debug your code them publish it to Yorktown using network drive mapping.

 Your accounts are accessible to Professor Sandvig and the course teaching assistant for the purposes of grading and trouble shooting.
 Do not put any private information into your accounts.
-You may use your accounts for non-class purposes, as long as your use is within the bounds established by the University's Policy for Responsible Computing.
-Aspen accounts have a default file space limit of 10 MB.
-Additional space will be allocated for legitimate education-related projects.
+You may use your accounts for non-class purposes as long as your usage complies with the University's Policy for Responsible Computing.
 Abuse of your server privileges or cheating will result in the removal of your account from the server.

 Course Grading and Policies